JanneMattila/azure-firewall-demo/README.md

 ### In-Scope

 - Quickly deploy Azure Firewall environment
-  - ~30-60 minutes
+  - Initial deployment ~30-40 minutes and incremental deployments ~15-20 minutes
   - You can deploy multiple ones to separate resource groups
     - `.\deploy.ps1 -ResourceGroupName "rg-azure-firewall-demo1"`
     - `.\deploy.ps1 -ResourceGroupName "rg-azure-firewall-demo2"`
 - Learn how to structure firewall rules (and rule collection groups and policies)
 - Quickly test your firewall configuration with deployed helper apps
 - Provide ideas, how can you split responsibilities of firewall management
-  - Centralized team to manage higher level rules e.g., `common`, `vnet` and `on-premises`
+  - Centralized team to manage higher level rules e.g., `Common`, `VNET` and `On-premises`
-  - Enable other people to participate e.g., update `spoke` specific rule
+  - Enable other people to participate e.g., update `Spoke-specific` rules
   - Normal development practices apply (pull request, code review, automated deployments, etc.)
+    - Configuration is stored in git and deployed using service principal
+    - End users don't need to have `Contributor` access to actual Azure Firewall resource

 ### Out-of-Scope